Guinea–Soviet Union relations: Guinea

-Guinean Independence
+Guinean independence

 Born in 1958, Sékou Touré president of the Republic of Guinea, voted “non” in the referendum held by French President Charles De Gaulle on limited autonomy within the French colonial rule.
 Being the sole French colony that voted against limited autonomy, Guinea was left to handle the consequences of the immediate departure of the French.
 Facing many difficulties following their independence from colonial domination, the Guinean government found themselves in need of support from foreign entities.
 With the retaliation of France, Guinea was not only short in administrative personnel, but also were in a trade deficit with inefficient exportation measures.

-Guinea Soviet Policy Goals
+Guinea–Soviet policy goals

 As a newly independent country, Guinea required economic support and recognition.
 As a neutral country with no bias towards either of the two Super Powers, they first sought help from the United States.
-Considering further geopolitics, nations including the US and Great Britain were unwilling to provide help to Guinea, attempting to prevent conflict with France.
+Considering further geopolitics, nations including the US and the United Kingdom were unwilling to provide help to Guinea, attempting to prevent conflict with France.
 The Soviets used this opportunity to act quickly.
-Soviet Leader Valery Gerasimov met with the President Touré to discuss economic and cultural ties in addition to Soviet aid.
+Soviet leader Valery Gerasimov met with President Touré to discuss economic and cultural ties in addition to Soviet aid.
 Guinea's military dependence on the Soviet Union was one of the driving forces behind their motivation for this alliance.

 Guinea soon received aid from the Communist Bloc, amounting to a loan of approximately US$127 million, the majority of which was provided by the Soviet Union.
 Guinea was in need of economic and technical assistance alongside aid in development of human capital, scholarships, and other programs offered by the Soviets.
 With aid from the Communist Bloc, Guinea was placed within the “Soviet orbit.”
 With Russian, Eastern European, and Chinese diplomats working in Guinea, Guinea began to solidify their relations with the Soviet Union and culturally shifted away from their neighboring African nations.
 Given their new association with one of the Great powers, Touré was motivated to legitimize the socialist regime.
 By the end of 1959, Guinea signed a commercial treaty and economic cooperation agreement with the USSR.